Matthew Mileham: Biography

+Mileham was an NCAA champion thrower for the Fresno State Bulldogs track and fieldm team, winning the hammer throw at the 1984 NCAA Division I Outdoor Track and Field Championships.
+He was also an All-American weight thrower.

 Mileham finished runner-up twice more at the AAAs in 1982 and 1986 and represented England in the hammer event, at the 1986 Commonwealth Games in Edinburgh, Scotland.

 Personal life

 A student at California State University, Fresno he later worked as an electrical engineer.
 He was married to Olympian discus thrower Dr. Lacy Barnes-Mileham until they divorced in October 2009.
 Dr. Lacy Barnes-Mileham also attended Fresno State and was a discus thrower at the 1996 Summer Olympics in Atlanta, Georgia.